 eceee publishes discussion paper on binding targets for sustainable energy demand

-(15 May 14) eceee today published a discussion paper on binding targets for sustainable energy demand.
+(0-nothing, 16 May 2014) eceee today published a discussion paper on binding targets for sustainable energy demand.
 The paper picks up on the European Commission’s proposal for a policy framework for climate and energy in the period from 2020 to 2030.

 The new eceee discussion paper takes a thorough look into the following issues: